 January 2025:

-Contractors were appointed to design an enhanced hangout area at The Slip in Celbridge.
+Contractors were appointed to design an enhanced hangout area near the existing parklet at The Slip in Celbridge.

-November 2024:
+2024:

-The project team shifted their focus to providing much smaller facilities on very small KCC-owned pockets of land.
+Consultation with residents about hosting a MUGA (multi-use games area) in one residential estate met with concerns so the project team shifted their focus to providing much smaller facilities on very small KCC-owned pockets of land.
 A MUGA will not progress until a suitable site is found.

-May 2021:
+2021:

 A multi-stakeholder Celbridge Outdoor Teen Facilities Project Steering Group was established to provide input into Kildare County Council's pilot youth facilities project.
 The steering group comprises Kildare County Council, local Councillors, representation from Celbridge Community Council and other local groups and parents' representatives, the Kildare Children & Young People’s Services Committee (CYPSC, a division of TUSLA), InSync Youth & Family Services, and young people from the North Kildare Comhairle na nÓg.